mulesoft-labs/cargo-mule-container/README.md

 # Introduction

 This project provides a [Cargo](http://cargo.codehaus.org/) implementation for [Mule](http://www.mulesoft.org) container.
-It provides abstration to deploy Mule applications to embedded and installed Mule servers as well as [iON](http://muleion.com) platform.
+It provides abstration to deploy Mule applications to embedded and installed Mule servers.

 Documentation will focus on [Maven](http://maven.apache.org/) integration.
 Find more details on other integration on [Cargo](http://cargo.codehaus.org/) website.